towolf/towolf.github.com/docs/PsychTests/UnitTests/UnitTests.markdown

 title: UnitTests
 categories:
   - UnitTests
+encoding: UTF-8
 ---

-list of m\-files that come with PTB, current as of revision 2302, September 19th, 2011.
+list of m-files that come with PTB, current as of revision 2302, September 19th, 2011.

 Run unit tests by executing the script PsychtoolboxRoot\\PsychTests\\UnitTestRunAll.m

-for each m\-file, the function that tests it is listed, if any
+for each m-file, the function that tests it is listed, if any

 generate with:
   str = DirList\(PsychToolBoxRoot,true,\[\],\[\],'.svn|.FBCLockFolder|PsychHardware|PsychOpenGL|MOAL|PsychDocumentation|PsychDemos|PsychTests|PsychObsolete|PsychMatlabTests','\\.m$',true\)